 Recommendations from the website editors

-There have been many fascinating books written about Laura Ingalls Wilder and her daughter/editor Rose Wilder Lane.
-We invite you visit our Recommended Reading section to find books for children and young adults and for adults.
+There have been many fascinating books written about Laura Ingalls Wilder and her daughter and editor Rose Wilder Lane.
+We invite you to visit our Recommended Reading section to find books for children and young adults and for adults.
 These books explore different areas of Wilder’s life and work, often bringing new and unexpected interpretations to a wide range of topics.
 They include classic titles and newer works.

 You may also be interested in an entertaining and educational documentary film about Laura Ingalls Wilder, which is appropriate for all ages.
 The DVD contains an interesting bonus featurette about Native Americans and African Americans on the prairie.

 - Historical Perspective or Racism in Little House on the Prairie? - August 20, 2016